apache/drill/_docs/data-sources-and-file-formats/040-parquet-format.md

 * Apache Thrift
 * Google Protocol Buffers

-Implement custom storage plugins, such as an Avro plugin, to create Parquet readers/writers for these formats.
+Implement custom storage plugins to create Parquet readers/writers for formats such as Thrift.